 Dr. Shannon became the owner and director of Hudson Valley Audiology in January 2014.
 He is the professional advisor for the Hearing Loss Association of America’s (HLAA) Rockland and Westchester chapters and is a board member at Rockland County BRiDGES, whose mission is to provide advocacy and leadership toward an accessible, integrated community, promoting health and autonomy for people with disabilities.

 He has collaborated with Massachusetts Eye and Ear Infirmary and Harvard Medical School to conduct research that proved to help improve hearing ability in noisy environments.
 Dr. Shannon provides training and professional services to numerous schools and is a member of the New York Early Hearing Detection and Intervention (NYEDI) program.
-He also gives seminars to the community and has a monthly radio show, “Listen Up, Rockland,” on WRCR AM 1700 the first Wednesday of every month at 9:30am.
+He also gives seminars to the community and has a monthly radio show, “Listen Up, Rockland,” on www.WRCR.com the first Monday of every month at 9:30am.

 Nationally, Dr. Shannon is a committee member and fellow of the American Academy of Audiology (FAAA), a member of the Academy of Doctors of Audiology (ADA), and member of Audigy, LLC.
 He and his wife Erin, a speech-language pathologist in the Nyack Public Schools district, currently live in New City.
 They are proud parents of their daughter, Vienna Marie, and son, Matthew Jeffrey, who get their hearing tested routinely.